-The volunteer group that puts on Kalamazoo Bike Week is in a class by itself.
-This has been an annual event held in the same week in May (starting the Saturday before Mothers Day and running through the following Saturday) that showcases many bicycle related activities and organizations that make our community so bicycle friendly.
+The committee that coordinates Kalamazoo Bike Week is in a class by itself.
+Bike Week has been an annual event held in the same week in May (starting the Saturday before Mothers Day and running through the following Saturday) that showcases many of the bicycle related activities and organizations that make our community so bicycle friendly.
 It falls within National Bike Month and roughly coincides with National Bike to Work Week.
-If you want to get involved either as an event organizer or volunteer, check out their web site or Contact us (BFK organizes and promotes Bike Week; individual event organizers put on their own events).
+If you want to get involved either as an event organizer or volunteer, check out the Kalamazoo Bike Week web site or Contact us (BFK organizes and promotes Bike Week; individual event organizers put on their own events).

 National bicycling organizations and organizations with a non-motorized (bicyclists, mobility challenged and pedestrian) focus or that relate in some way to bicycle tourism are listed under our Resources > Organizations page.

 Silent Observer of Kalamazoo County, Inc. (Hotline for Tips: 343-2100)